9 key differences between strategy vs tactics

 7. Strategy defines how to engage the audience through branding

-Branding can be considered at a tactical level, for example which brand idents and colour-ways to use.
-But branding should also be thought through at a strategic level also, to consider how a business can appeal to audiences through key messaging including message architecture and tone-of-voice, again part of positioning relative to competitors.
+Branding can be considered at a tactical level, for example which brand idents and color-ways to use.
+But branding should also be thought through at a strategic level, to consider how a business can appeal to audiences through key messaging including message architecture and tone-of-voice, again part of positioning relative to competitors.
 That's why we recommend using the RACE Framework to plan your brand marketing strategy.

 8. Strategy defines a long-term roadmap for investment in technology and other major investments

-In today’s marketing, we also need to exploit data and technologies to get better response from our tactics, that’s why our strapline is ‘Plan, Manage and Optimize’.
+In today’s marketing, we also need to exploit data and technologies to get a better response from our tactics, that’s why our strapline is ‘Plan, Manage and Optimize’.
 We should techniques like AB testing available through conversion optimization tools to get the best results from the tactics we use.
 But to do this modern marketing strategy requires a marketing technology stack to be defined to achieve this

 9. Strategy helps steer activities through governance

-Finally, marketing strategy should link through to give businesses an overarching control of the tactics.
+Finally, a marketing strategy should link through to give businesses an overarching control of the tactics.
 This involves the Action and Control parts of PR Smith’s SOSTAC® framework.
-As part of strategic planning, we need to make sure we have the best tactical process to ensure tactics are aligned with strategy to make sure they are kept on track.
+As part of strategic planning, we need to make sure we have the best tactical process to ensure tactics are aligned with a strategy to make sure they are kept on track.